ShokadinuEU/my-cv-tim/README.md

 ### Vid 13

 Need more explanation on ":check" and "+" selectors, i feel abit lost when i combine all those "tricks" like connection between label and input and applying style on them when they have different state(:checked).

+### Vid 14

+Interesting using ":nth-child" to imitate for loop in SASS.
+Also that ideea of image sprite incress performance by alot :)

+### Vid 15